 - Supreme Court Nominee Brett Kavanaugh on the Separation of Powers

-- An FBI Investigation of Dr. Ford’s Accusations of Sexual Assault?
-Why Bother?
+- An FBI Investigation of Sexual Assault Accusations Against Brett Kavanaugh?

 Kavanaugh said on Day Three (09-04-2018) of his Supreme Court confirmation hearing that he is a great believer in the process.
 His description of the judicial process, and why he puts so much importance on following a particular process truly impressed me.
 He gave it in answer to a question from Senator Flake (R-AZ) about the differences and similarities between the process on the circuit court and the Supreme Court.
 Here it is:

 I think there are a lot of similarities to the Supreme Court in terms of the process.
 From my time clerking for Justice Kennedy, at least, my experience there and seeing how it works now.
 So, in basic terms, what I do, is I read the briefs very carefully.
 I have my clerks prepare binders — many, many binders — of all the cases I need to read, of all… I like to know the law review articles and treatises on point.
 I like to go back and see if there are any historical materials that might be … and they’re all in the binders.

 Then I’ll talk about it with the clerks, I’ll have one clerk who’s handling it, but sometimes talk about it with all the clerks, about my tentative views.
 The judges, interestingly, do not talk about the case ahead of time with each other, and the reason for that is we each want to come into the oral argument having formed our own tentative approaches and questions and not having been influenced by maybe, well, this is what the other judge thinks and so that will subtly influence you, but if we come into the oral argument with three independent perspectives, the practice has been that’ll help us reach a more informed decision.
 Each of us will be prepared.